I Beg Your F***ing Pardon?

 #3: “I feel your pain.”

-No you fucking don’t, but if you want to get some idea of how much it hurts come a bit closer and I’ll gouge your fucking eyes out with my cocktail stick.
-Now times it by a thousand and you still won’t be close to feeling my fucking pain, you delusional patronising fuckwit.
+No you fucking don’t.
+Come a bit closer and I’ll gouge your fucking eyes out with my cocktail stick.
+Now times it by a thousand and you still won’t get close, you patronising fuckwit.

 Our child is dead, you lump of batshit.
-Unless yours is too shut the fuck up.
 It was nothing fucking like it.
 At all.
+Fuck off.